San Juan, Metro Manila: Geography

 San Juan is the least-extensive city in the Philippines with a total area of just 595 ha.

 San Juan is bounded by Quezon City on the north and east, Mandaluyong on the south, and the City of Manila in the west.

-The territory of San Juan was once much larger than it is now, having been adjacent to Caloocan and Marikina prior to the creation of Quezon City.
+The territory of San Juan was much larger than it is now, having been adjacent to Caloocan and Marikina prior to the creation of Quezon City.
 Parts of the present-day Districts 1, 3, and 4 of Quezon City, as well as areas of Mandaluyong, were originally within the town's colonial-era borders.
 This also explains why San Juan Reservoir is in nearby Horseshoe Village, a subdivision now part of Quezon City.